cabralpinto/active-learning-syllabification/README.md

 ## 🎉 Acknowledgments
 We would like to acknowledge the work of [Krantz et al. (2019)](https://arxiv.org/abs/1909.13362) for providing the neural network architecture used in this project.
 Their research serves as a foundation for our active learning adaptation.

+## 📬 Contact
+If you have any questions, suggestions, or just want to say hello, feel free to email me at [jmcabralpinto@gmail.com](mailto:jmcabralpinto@gmail.com).